Your Friday briefing – The New York Times

 Together, they form a giant reservoir that stores carbon dioxide.

-The boreal forests are different from the tropical forests, closer to the equator.
-The boreal forests contain about 703 gigatons of carbon in woody fibers and earth, while tropical forests store about 375 gigatons.
-(A gigaton is a bit difficult to describe, but it is a lot).
+The boreal forests are different from the tropical forests, which are closer to the equator.
+The boreal forests are enclosed 703 gigatons of carbon in woody fibers and soil, while tropical forests store about 375 gigatons.
+(A gigaton is difficult to describe, but it is a lot).

-However, these are difficult times for the world's forests.
+However, these are difficult times for forests.
 Think of the fires in Australia and those of last year in the Amazon.
 Agriculture, logging and urbanization are also taking their toll.

 That brings us to single-use paper products, such as paper towels, especially those sold in North America.
 Its fiber is often taken from boreal forests, so reducing domestic use can help protect trees.

-In Asia, cloth towels are still the standard.
-But Paper towel sales are increasing there among the most prosperous consumers, and sellers are taking note.
+In Asia, cloth towels are more common, but Paper towel sales are increasing among the most prosperous consumers, and sellers are taking note.

+A correction: a caption in the briefing on Thursday was incorrectly referring to the son of the duke and the Duchess of Sussex.
+He is Master Archie Mountbatten-Windsor, or Archie, not Prince Archie.

 That's all for this informative session.
 Have an excellent weekend.